Can Chickens Eat Tomatoes? All You Need to Know!

 Can chickens eat tomatoes?
 This is one of the common questions that arises in every newbie chicken keeper’s mind.

-Tomatoes are found in almost every country.
+Almost every country grows tomatoes.
 It’s an easy-to-get and daily-eating vegetable worldwide.

 So, chicken farmers are always curious about feeding tomatoes to their chicken flocks.